3 Days in Madrid: The Best Things to See and Do

 The Metro costs 3€ (around $3.50 USD) one-way and takes a little over 20 minutes.
 The bus takes the longest and costs 5€ ($5.90 USD).

 How to Get Around Madrid

-The Metro has over 300 stations, so even if you want to go to the suburbs, its got you covered!
-It runs every 2 minutes during rush hour and every 15 minutes on off-peak times.
+The Metro has over 300 stations, so even if you want to go to the suburbs, it’s got you covered!
+It runs every 2 minutes during rush hour and every 15 minutes during off-peak times.
 The Metro runs from 6:30 a.m. to 1:30 p.m.

 Madrid Weather and the Best Time to Go